student-IH-labs-and-stuff/EY_data_mid_bootcamp_project/Regression/sql_questions_regression.md

     SET GLOBAL local_infile = 1;
     ```

-4. Select all the data from table `house_price_data` to check if the data was imported correctly
+4. Select all the data from table `house_price_data` to check if the data was imported correctly.
 5. Use the alter table command to drop the column `date` from the database, as we would not use it in the analysis with SQL.
 Select all the data from the table to verify if the command worked.
 Limit your returned results to 10.
 6. Use sql query to find how many rows of data you have.
 7. Now we will try to find the unique values in some of the categorical columns: